Improving the adaptive and continuous learning capabilities of artificial neural networks: Lessons from multi-neuromodulatory dynamics: Going beyond single neuromodulators: The multi-neuromodulatory dynamics

-Moreover, neuromodulators can selectively “tag” certain synapses for strengthening or weakening (i.e., synaptic tagging \citep{frey_synaptic_1997}), ensuring that task-relevant information is preserved while irrelevant connections are pruned, thereby preventing catastrophic forgetting \citep{clopath_voltage_2010, moncada_induction_2007, rogerson_synaptic_2014}.
-Recent studies show that hippocampal engram cell excitability is transiently increased following memory reactivation.
-This short-term increase of engram excitability enhances the subsequent retrieval of specific memory content in response to cues and is manifest in the animal’s ability to recognize contexts more precisely and more effectively \citep{tonegawa_memory_2015}.
-However, it remains to be studied how neuromodulators can play roles in the formation, maintenance and the rapid control of excitability of the engram cells in the brain circuits underlying continual learning and long-term memory that are resistant to catastrophic forgetting.
+Moreover, neuromodulators can selectively “tag” certain synapses for plasticity modulation (i.e., synaptic tagging \citep{frey_synaptic_1997}), ensuring that task-relevant information is preserved while irrelevant connections are pruned \citep{clopath_voltage_2010, moncada_induction_2007, rogerson_synaptic_2014}. \citep{tonegawa_memory_2015} demonstrated a transient increase in hippocampal engram cell excitability following memory reactivation, which enhances the subsequent retrieval of specific memory contents in response to cues and is reflected in the animal’s precise and effective recognition of contexts.
+However, how neuromodulators contribute to the formation, maintenance and rapid control of engram cell excitability in neural circuits underlying continual learning and long-term memory that are resistant to catastrophic forgetting remains to be studied.